stackunderflow111/blog/content/post/2021-10-31-java-compiling-and-packing-basics/index.en.md

 What if we want to use a third-party package for our application?

 We will be using the `org.apache.commons.commons-lang3` package, so [download it here](https://mvnrepository.com/artifact/org.apache.commons/commons-lang3/3.12.0) and put it into the `lib` folder of the project.
-The folder structure should look like the following picture:
+The folder structure should look like the following:

 ![hello-world-lib-files](images/hello-world-lib-files.png)